 * update to 1 May 2018 * Harworth Group have sold 6.62 acres of land at Hilton to Bellway Homes.
 Planning consent for up to 45 homes was secured in May 2018, supported by our Transport Statement, so it is pleasing to see the development progress through the process.

+Working for Tungsten Properties and with Pegasus Group, ADC Infrastructure provided highways advice to support the successful application for an employment unit at Oakhurst Business Park in Southwater, West Sussex.
 The employment unit’s use class was flexible for both B1c or B8 use.
-ADC produced a Transport Statement which included evidence to show that the unit could operate if it was B1c or B8 use and that the parking at the site could accommodate either of these use classes.
+ADC produced a Transport Statement that included evidence to show that the unit could operate if it was B1c or B8 use and that the parking at the site could accommodate either of these use classes.
 We also undertook vehicle tracking to show large delivery vehicles moving in and out of the access.
 We have now been instructed to provide a Travel Plan to discharge one of the planning conditions.

-* update to post on 14 December 2018 * Charterpoint Senior Living’s 70 bedroom care home on Grantham Road in Bingham was approved by Rushcliffe Borough Council on 23 May 2019.
+* update to 14 December 2018 * Charterpoint Senior Living’s 70 bedroom care home on Grantham Road in Bingham was approved by Rushcliffe Borough Council on 23 May 2019.
 The application, on the former police station site, sought to overturn a refusal for a previous proposal by another company that was dismissed at appeal.
 Our Transport Statement supported the application.
 After car parking assessments, it was the negotiations about upgrading bus stops that was most testing.